-Technology may make our lives a little easier, but when it comes to cleaning, sometimes the old tried and true ways work best.
-In fact, some of the best cleaning hacks you’ll find come from generations past.
-If you’re looking to up your cleaning game this year, these old-fashioned cleaning hacks will help make your home sparkling clean in no time.
+Technology may make our lives a bit easier, but when it comes to cleaning, sometimes the good old fashioned cleaning tips are tried & true ways that our ancestors always used actually seem to work the best.
+In fact, some of the best house cleaning hacks you’ll find come from generations past.
+If you’re looking to up your cleaning game this year, these old-fashioned cleaning hacks for home will help you get your home sparkling clean in no time at all.

-What I love most about these easy cleaning tips is that most of them involve natural ingredients you probably already have at home.
+What I love most about these easy old fashion cleaning ideas is that most of them involve natural ingredients you probably already have at home.

 From cleaning with lemon juice to ditching paper towels, these simple old-fashioned cleaning tips will help clean your home and save you a little money, too.

 Do you wonder why grandma’s house was always so clean?
-It’s because she had a cleaning routine.
+It’s because she had a cleaning routine for her housework.
 Making a cleaning schedule is the best way to ensure your home stays clean throughout the week.

-By following your daily cleaning routine, you’ll be able to stay on top of the housework instead of constantly playing catch-up with your cleaning tasks.
+By following your daily housework routine, you’ll be able to stay on top of the cleaning instead of constantly playing catch-up with your cleaning tasks.
 I elaborated on cleaning schedules in my other post, How To Create A Cleaning Schedule You’ll Actually Stick To, it’s a good read if that’s your particular struggle.

 Follow the Seasons, There’s More Than Just Spring Cleaning.

 In addition to keeping a daily and weekly cleaning schedule, grandma also followed the seasons when keeping her home clean.